dkodr/SimUI/README.md

 One other notable example: while SimpleMenu supports multiple controls / key combinations (please read [this wiki page](https://github.com/fgl82/simplemenu/wiki/3.-Controls) to learn more) I simply did not find a good place to put hints for all of them so I chose only the essential ones fot the bottom bar.

 # Compatibility
-SimUI should work with all devices that are currently supported by SimpleMenu.
-For now, only a 320x240 version has been created but I'm also planning to release 480x320 and 640x480 variants.
+SimUI should work with all devices that are currently supported by SimpleMenu (original Bittboy, PocketGo and it's clones, devices running RetroFW and OpenDingux).
+For now, only a 320x240 version has been created but I'm also planning to release a 640x480 version.
+Please note that the 320x240 version will also work on devices with a 640x480 screen – you just need to put it in the `/.simplemenu/themes/640x480/` folder – but some images may look a little blurry because of them being scaled up.
 If you encounter any problems on your device, please let me know.
-The theme has been tested and confirmed to be working correctly on these devices: PowKiddy Q20 Mini.

 # Installation
 1. Download the [latest release](https://github.com/dkodr/SimUI/releases/latest)
-2. Extract it to `/.simplemenu/themes/320x240/`
+2. Extract it to `/.simplemenu/themes/320x240/` or `/.simplemenu/themes/640x480/` (depending on your device)
 3. Choose the theme in SimpleMenu settings

 # SimpleMenu button configuration
-Right now, in order for SimpleMenu to work properly on Bittboy PocketGO, PowKiddy V90/Q90/Q20 Mini, you have to change the button configuration in `/.simplemenu/config.ini` to this:
+Right now, in order for SimpleMenu to work properly on Bittboy PocketGo, PowKiddy V90/Q90/Q20 Mini, you have to change the button configuration in `/.simplemenu/config.ini` to this:

 ```ini
 [CONTROLS]